Deveshb15/Deveshb15/README.md

 - currently playing around with ai🤖
 - prev @ kello.ai, muzify.ai and asset.money 🦄
 - watchin' anime most of the time 👾
-- weekend & nav are my jam 🍉
+- weeknd is my jam 🍉